meta pixel

 In addition to joining the board of the Chamber Music Society of Palm Beach, he sits on the boards of the Palm Beach Opera and the Palm Beach Symphony.

-JUDY KAUFMAN
+JUDITH KAUFMAN

 Judith received a Bachelor of Arts in Anthropology from the University of Toronto and a Masters in Social Work from Boston University.